microsoft/vscode-docs/docs/remote/faq.md

 ### Location

 You can find the licenses for the VS Code Remote Extensions here:

 * [Remote-SSH License](https://marketplace.visualstudio.com/items/ms-vscode-remote.remote-ssh/license)
 * [Remote-WSL License](https://marketplace.visualstudio.com/items/ms-vscode-remote.remote-wsl/license)
 * [Remote-Containers License](https://marketplace.visualstudio.com/items/ms-vscode-remote.remote-containers/license)

 ### Why aren't the Remote Extensions using the MIT License?

-The VS Code Remote Extensions are available under Microsoft pre-release licenses, similar to other service based extensions such as [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items/VisualStudioExptTeam.vscodeintellicode/license) and [Visual Studio Live Share](https://marketplace.visualstudio.com/items/MS-vsliveshare.vsliveshare-pack/license).
-A Microsoft license (instead of MIT, for example) makes it easier for us to license certain features of the product, such as access to the Visual Studio Marketplace (section 1.d), the re-licensing of third party components (section 1.c), and telemetry data (section 4).
+The VS Code Remote Extensions are available under Microsoft pre-release licenses, similar to other service-based extensions such as [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items/VisualStudioExptTeam.vscodeintellicode/license) and [Visual Studio Live Share](https://marketplace.visualstudio.com/items/MS-vsliveshare.vsliveshare-pack/license).
+A Microsoft license (instead of MIT, for example) makes it easier for us to license certain features of the product, such as access to the Visual Studio Marketplace (section 1.d), the re-licensing of third-party components (section 1.c), and telemetry data (section 4).

 ### Why aren't the Remote Development extensions or their components open source?

 The Visual Studio Code Remote Development extensions and their related components will use an [open planning, issue, and feature request process](https://aka.ms/vscode-remote/feedback), but are not currently open-source.
-As with other service based extensions such as [Visual Studio LiveShare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) and [IntelliCode](https://marketplace.visualstudio.com/items/VisualStudioExptTeam.vscodeintellicode), we have made the decision to keep them closed source.
+As with other service-based extensions such as [Visual Studio LiveShare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) and [IntelliCode](https://marketplace.visualstudio.com/items/VisualStudioExptTeam.vscodeintellicode), we have made the decision to keep them closed source.

 ### Will you charge for the extensions once they exit "Preview"?

 No, they will remain free of charge.
-In the future, we may provide "premium" developer services which provide additional functionality, but the extensions will be free.
+In the future, we may provide "premium" developer services, which provide additional functionality, but the extensions will be free.

 ### Can I host the VS Code Server in my Service?